 Step 6.
 Be Multilingual

 According to Forbes, one of the biggest challenges with working in another country is a language barrier.
-Of course, you could work through interpreters but there’s always the possibility of them having the other person’s interests at heart.
-If you’re able to speak the language yourself, you can understand a lot more, and you’ll be able to connect to your demographic on a more personal level.
+Of course, you could work through interpreters, but if you’re able to speak the language yourself, you can understand a lot more, and you’ll be able to connect to your demographic on a more personal level.

 Step 7.
 Create a Website

-The Internet is international so use it to your advantage.
+The Internet is worldwide, so use it to your advantage.
 It will be easier for you to reach your target demographic, no matter where they’re located, if they can access and purchase your service or product from your website.
-After all, technically once you have a website you are already global!
+After all, technically, once you have a website you are already global!
 How you capitalize on that is up to you.